ChameleonCloud/docs/source/technical/sharing.rst

 Things to Avoid
 ---------------

-Avoid printing everything.
+**Avoid printing everything**.
 Replicating users may not be familiar with Chameleon, and some messages printed by standard operations, like creating a reservation, may confuse users.
 Only show needed information.
 Expect errors and parse them in your notebook, and from this print a useful message.

-Avoid side effects (or at least colliding side effects).
+**Avoid side effects** (or at least colliding side effects).
 Users may rerun code cells, resulting in recreated resources.
 Multiple users from the same project may be running your notebook (this is especially true for day pass).
 Keep lease and instance names unique, and at the very least include the username in it.

-Avoid using more resources than needed.
+**Avoid using more resources than needed**.
 If your experiment only takes an hour to run, make the default lease duration for a couple hours, rather than days.
 If a user needs more than this, they can manually adjust the setting.
 After, make sure to provide an easy way to tear down the created instances.
+By using fewer resources, it will be easier for a user to obtain the required leases to run the experiment too.